-- Jun 2017: Matthew Battifarano joins MAC as a new Ph.D student in CEE, starting from fall 2017.
+- Jun 2017: Matthew Battifarano joined MAC as a new Ph.D student in CEE, starting from fall 2017.

-- Jan 8th 2017: Sean and other MAC members attended TRB 96th Annual Meeting.
+- Jan 8th 2017: MAC members attended TRB 96th Annual Meeting.
 Eight papers were presented.

 - Dec 2016: MAC welcomes two new undergrad interns: Zach Sussman and Juncheng Zhan, both from the School of Computer Science.

-- Dec 18th 2016: FHWA project: Travel time reliability guideline started.
+- Dec 18th 2016: FHWA project: Travel time reliability data guideline started.

 - Nov 12th 2015: Sean attended the 2015 Traffic21/T-SET UTC Symposium, and showcased the progress of Mobility data Analytics Center along with Xidong and Shuguan.